Penguin & Ann Summers book launch: Bared to You by Sylvia Day

 Sylvia is a witty, chatty and a really down to earth woman, who looks like one of your nicest neighbour’s.
 She told me of her constant disappointment when asked (by male interviewers) whether the protagonist of Bared to You could be considered feminist, quoting her “only because she is an independent career-minded woman???” .

-The launch of the book was a sure success for three reasons: the book itself, the amount of Champagne offered, and last but not least for the goodie bags where Ann Summers played a key role.
+The launch of the book was a sure success for three reasons: the book itself, the amount of champagne offered, and last but not least the goodie bags where Ann Summers played a key role.